FuturICT2/susDAO-saveMe/README.md

+## Sensor & Front End
+The sensor source code is written in *Processing* an dis uploaded to either an *Arduino* or an *ESP32*, using the a compatible IDE.
+At the same time we run the application in VS using Node.
+Hence the sensor starts sending *POST* data to the server operating through *Node* and exposed through *ngrok*.
+An ilustration of both the sensor and the website Front End are shown below.

 ## Development Mode & Future Work
 1. Add some minor functions to support IPFS access inside the Smart Contracts
 2. Add request and approve contracts to ensura that a Data Access request is accepted by the corresponding party